RachelQyChen/RachelQyChen.github.io/_pages/about.md

 ------
 Beyond research, I'm also interested in quantitative finance.
 I enjoy studying mathematical models and statistical techniques applied in financial markets, particularly those related to trading strategies, risk modeling, and decision-making under uncertainty.
 I'm currently learning more about portfolio optimization, options pricing, and the applications of machine learning in finance.

 Outside of work, I enjoy fashion, photography, and video editing.
-I love exploring the outdoors—especially hiking—and I regularly play Texas Hold’em poker, which sharpens my strategic thinking and decision-making under pressure.
+I love exploring the outdoors—especially hiking—and I play Texas Hold’em poker, which sharpens my strategic thinking and decision-making under pressure.